England picks 3 new faces for 6 Nations opener

 LONDON(AP) England will give three players their debuts in Saturday's Six Nations opener against Scotland, with Owen Farrell and Brad Barritt forming an entirely new center partnership in an overhauled lineup.

-Farrell and Barritt are two of four Saracens players among the backs, with David Strettle recalled to the left wing and Charlie Hodgson restored to flyhalf for his 37th appearance and first start in four years.
+Farrell and Barritt are two of four Saracens players among the backs, with David Strettle recalled to the left wing and Charlie Hodgson restored to flyhalf for his 37th appearance.

 The 15 starters going for England's first win at Murrayfield since 2004 have a total of just 236 caps between them, fewer than the Scottish forwards alone.
 The Scotland team as a whole boasts 501.

 "We have been impressed with how the whole group has come together in the last 10 days and we have done a lot of work on and off the field,'' Lancaster said.
 "Now is the time to turn all that into a performance against Scotland that we can all be proud of.